-The U.S. Fish and Wildlife Service is holding Texas and Louisiana to a harvest reduction of West Gulf Coast Population of mottled ducks, citing a need for additional conservation based on estimated population declines resulting from major storms in recent years and continued habitat loss.
+Over the last decade, the U.S. Fish and Wildlife Service has held Texas and Louisiana to a harvest reduction of West Gulf Coast population of mottled ducks, citing a need for additional conservation based on estimated population declines.
+This is the result of major storms in recent years and continued habitat loss.
 We have written extensively on mottled ducks and look for a special article on this species in the current print and digital edition of Texas Fish & Game.

-Speaking of “dusky” ducks, here is some interesting information on the mottled duck.
+Speaking of these Texas native birds, here is some interesting information from a respected source.

 An article in Southeastern Naturalist reported on a study by Ruth M. Elsey, Phillip L. Trosclair III and Jeb T. Linscombe on the predation of mottled ducks on alligators.